Skip to main content

 RELATED: 6 heat-related illnesses you should watch out for this summer

-Heat intolerance has many causes: certain health conditions, age, weight, and—you guessed it!—the medications that you take.
+Heat intolerance has many causes: certain health conditions, age, weight, and the medications that you take.

-There are several types of medications that can increase your sensitivity to the heat.
+There are several types of common medications that can increase your sensitivity to the heat:

 1. Blood pressure medications

-There’s a risk between heat and high blood pressure medications.
-Certain prescription treatments for high blood pressure, also known as hypertension, can make you more susceptible to heat intolerance.
+Certain prescription treatments for high blood pressure, also known as hypertension, can put you at higher risk of heat intolerance.
 This is especially true for two types of medications: thiazide diuretics and beta blockers.

-Certain medications, called diuretics, force fluid out of our bodies through our kidneys to control high blood pressure and heart failure,” says David Cutler, MD, family medicine physician at Providence Saint John’s Health Center in Santa Monica, CA. “These medications could cause dehydration, a potentially grave danger in hot weather.”
+Certain medications, called diuretics, force fluid out of our bodies through our kidneys to control high blood pressure and heart failure,” says David Cutler, MD, family medicine physician at Santa Monica Family Physicians in California.
+“These medications could cause dehydration, a potentially grave danger in hot weather.”
 Thiazide diuretics, such as chlorthalidone and Microzide (hydrochlorothiazide), are known to have this effect.
+Additionally, recent studies have found that hydrochlorothiazide, as well as combination drugs, may increase the risk of certain types of skin cancer.

 Both effects make it harder for your body to cool off.